aio-libs/aiohttp/docs/client_reference.rst

       ``limit`` changed from unlimited (``None``) to 20.
-      Expect a max of up to 20 connections to the same endpoint, if it is not especified.
+      Expect a max of up to 20 connections to the same endpoint, if it is not specified.
       For limitless connections, pass `None` explicitly.

    .. attribute:: closed